Delfland/treasure_hunt/README.md

 Installation

 Clone the repository

 git clone [https://github.com/Delfland/treasure_hunt.git]

 Navigate to the folder using terminal

 Create the database
 psql -d treasure_hunt -f db/treasure_hunt.sql

-Seed the database with pre-set data by running the console.py file python3 console.py
+Seed the database with pre-set data by running the console.py file using python3 console.py

-Run Flask
+Run Flask:
 flask run

 Open in browser (Google Chrome is recommended): http://127.0.0.1:4999 To stop the server enter ctrl + c in your Terminal